duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/12-electronics/20-soldering/10-soldering-introduction.md

 -  Take the wire cutter and show students a pre tinned wire.
 Now use the wire cutters to cut the pre tinned part off.
 Emphasize that all wires that are pre tinned must be cut off and re tinned.

-Task: Teachers now have students strip and cut the same wire as they did and answer questions.
+Task: Teachers now have students strip cut, and tin the same wire as they did and answer questions.

 ### Soldering Intro